Malekaia/NoGit/README.md

 alias nogit="/bin/nogit"
 ```

-<p>Alternatively you can copy the following command into your CLI:</p>
+Alternatively you can copy the following command into your CLI:

 ```shell
 git /bin/nogit && sudo chmod +x /bin/nogit && alias nogit='/bin/nogit'
 ```

+## More information:
+To read the full article, visit: [How to avoid retyping the "Git" keyword](https://logicalbranch.github.io/articles/Git/how-to-avoid-retyping-the-git-keyword.html).